Milan: Cycling

 The bicycle is becoming an increasingly important mode of transportation in Milan.
 Since 2008, the implementation of a city-wide network of bike paths has been initiated, to fight congestion and air pollution.
 During the COVID pandemic in 2019, 35 km of bike lanes were realized on short notice, to relieve pressure on the subway occupation.

 The bike sharing system BikeMi operates throughout most of the city and has become increasingly popular.
 In addition, several commercial dockless bicycle and scooter sharing services are widely available.

+Education

+Built in 1456 by Francesco I Sforza, Duke of Milan, the Ca' Granda designed by the Renaissance period architect Filarete is the headquarters of the University of Milan, often ranked as the best in Italy in Medicine.

+The Polytechnic University of Milan is the city's oldest university, founded in 1863.
+It is often ranked as the best university in Italy and Southern Europe, and is one of the world's top universities in Architecture, Design, Engineering and Technology.

+University of Milan Bicocca, established in 1998, is the city's newest university.

+Milan is a major global centre of higher education teaching and research and has the second-largest concentration of higher education institutes in Italy after Rome.
+Milan's higher education system includes 7 universities, 48 faculties and 142 departments, with 185,000 university students enrolled in 2011 (approximately 11 percent of the national total) and the largest number of university graduates and postgraduate students (34,000 and more than 5,000, respectively) in Italy.